The Future of Exhibition Design Spaces

 Another issue was that the client wanted changes made to the look and feel of the scene during most stages of the project, and although most of these were out of project scope, we realised we need to allow these changes to take place to deliver the project.
 This was due to the decision to not use our visual designer extensively on the project, something the client had opted for.
 This ultimately lead to the project time being squeezed and an increase of labour costs.

 We also had to source another contractor to assist with the implementation of the three.js scene and integration to Matterport via a link from Mars.
 We opted to use a local company: Scenegraphstudios, due to the locality of the company and recommendations we received.
-We also reviewed other procurement resources at this time, but this was the best fit for the project and we were able to work well with Director Dr David Tully.
+We also reviewed other procurement resources at this time, but this was the best fit for the project.
 This turned out to be a crucial collaboration and they were a delight to work with.

 Working closely with them we were able to make the design changes and deliver the platform to the web and reach our target audience on time.